 Habit: Turnera diffusa grows as a woody herbaceous shrub to 1 meter in height.
 The leaves are arranged alternately, to 3 cm in length, oblanceolate with a pair of glands at the leaf base.
 The leaf has a crenate margin and an acute leaf apex.
 The abaxial surface of the leaves is pubescent.
 The foliage is pungent.

-Habitat: Turnera diffusa grows in human disturbed habitats (roadsides, houses, abandoned fields), dune areas as well as long the edges of Dry Broadleaf Evergreen Formation – Woodlands/Shrublands.
+Habitat: Turnera diffusa grows in Human Altered environments (roadsides, houses, abandoned fields), dune areas as well as long the edges of Dry Broadleaf Evergreen Formation – Woodlands/Shrublands.

-Distribution in Bahamas/Globally: Turnera diffusa occurs throughout the Bahamian archipelago, the southern United States, Mexico, Central and South America.
+Distribution: Turnera diffusa occurs throughout the Lucayan archipelago, the southern United States, Mexico, Central and South America.